Station/Stop - Albany

 Albany was the last port of call for troopships departing Western Australia for World War I. Famous for its natural beauty and preservation of heritage, Albany is home to many historical buildings and the National Anzac Centre.

-The Transwa coach stop is located next to the old railway station near the waterfront—constructed in 1888.
+The Transwa coach stop is located opposite the old railway station near the waterfront—constructed in 1888.
 An iconic structure and heritage listed, it is often included in pictures of Stirling Terrace and Albany jetties.

 Routes